DigiBP/Team-Watermelons/README.md

 -	but customer satisfaction could suffer if the customer does not receive feedback.
 Even though if he has initially given wrong data

 ## Conclusion
+- valuable Inputs to helpica
+- Eliminating pain points
+- underestimated configurations in Make: high workload / lot of lessons learned
+-  biggest challenges: parser in make --> we didn't know the small tricks
+-  greatest archievement: finding a soluation to include Sentiment Analysis with Make (was not easy).
+A working workflow, happy stakeholders
+- AI is really promising : we included sentiment analysis --> valuable for Helpica
+- great collaboration with all the lecturers/coaches, great support from Maja!
+- was great to work on Helpica (already worked on that case in the previous semester in ABA)

 [Assessment 1: Scenario is innovative and user experience is addressed 10%] [Assessment 2: Processes are standard compliant and are reflecting conventions.
 Implementations realise the business processes and workflows are running 10%] <br>
 [Assessment 3: Human-centric interfaces are provided.
 Human tasks are managed.10%]<br>